Jupesate/running_stat/README.md

 ## Final
 Learned about power BI and strava API.
 Learned some data analysis and something new about me as a runner.
-Maybe with these insights I can finally run maraton under 3:30 h
+Maybe with these insights I can finally run maraton under 3:30 h.
+Will update after 6.9.2025 Finlandia marathon